Ally logo. Go to Ally.com

 When it comes to your IRAs, you can:

-Consult with a tax professional or financial planner to help you avoid money-moving mistakes.
+Consulting with a tax professional or financial planner can help you avoid money-moving mistakes.

 Just like with your other assets, it’s important to designate who will receive your IRA when you pass away.
-Unlike a 401(k) plan, where you’re often required to name your spouse as a beneficiary, an IRA typically allows you to name anyone (unless state laws say otherwise), and you can often name more than one person.
+An IRA typically allows you to name anyone (unless state laws say otherwise), and you can often name more than one person.

 9. Not seeking advice on an inherited IRA